Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/4_Domain_Regions/Domain.rst

 .. math::

    \mathbf{X_f} = \mathbf{H_P} \cdot \mathbf{H_G}^{-1} = \begin{pmatrix} \mathbf{a} | \mathbf{b} | \mathbf{c} \end{pmatrix} = \begin{pmatrix} a_x & b_x & c_x \\ a_y & b_y & c_y \\ a_z & b_z & c_z\end{pmatrix} \cdot \begin{pmatrix} n_x \cdot c_s & 0 & 0 \\ 0 & n_y \cdot c_s & 0 \\ 0 & 0 & n_z \cdot c_s \end{pmatrix}^{-1}

+which can lead to very simple expression of :math:`\mathbf{X_f}` when for example the physical domain is a cubic domain with lengths exactly set to a multiple of cell size.
+The next section explains in detail how to fully define the domain.

 Defining the domain
 -------------------

-The ``domain`` operator allows to fully define the simulation domain.
+The ``domain`` operator allows to fully define the simulation domain as follows:

 .. code-block:: yaml